commit

 You can skip a separate commit step and commit + publish in one command:

-git shadow publish --commit -m "feat(auth): implement login flow"
+git shadow feature publish --commit -m "feat(auth): implement login flow"